Macroeconomic Data Transformations Matter: Results

 Without a doubt, the most visually obvious feature of Table \ref{bestmodels} is the abundance of green bullets.
 As expected, transforming $X$ into factors is probably the most effective form of feature engineering available to the macroeconomic forecaster.
 Factors are included as part of the optimal specification for the overwhelming majority of targets.
-Furthermore, including factors \textit{only} in combination with RF is the best forecasting strategy for both CPI and PPI inflation, and that, for the vast majority of horizons.
-This is in contrast with the results found in \cite{medeiros2019forecasting}, but is in line with findings in \cite{gclss2020}.
-Finally, the omission of factors from optimal specifications for industrial production growth 1, 3 and 12-month ahead is naturally surprising.
+Furthermore, including factors \textit{only} in combination with RF is the best forecasting strategy for both CPI and PPI inflation for the vast majority of horizons.
+This is in line with findings in \cite{gclss2020} but in contrast with the results found in \cite{medeiros2019forecasting}.
+The major difference with the latter is that they estimate and evaluate models on the basis of single month inflation rate, which is only the intermediary step in our path average strategy.
+In addition, we explore the possibility that $F$ alone could be better than $X$, rather than always both together.
+As it turns out, the winning combination is RF using factors as \textit{sole inputs} to directly target the average growth.
+Finally, the omission of factors from optimal specifications for industrial production growth 3 to 12 months ahead is naturally surprising.
 This points out that current wisdom based on linear models may not be directly applicable to nonlinear ones.
 In fact, alternative rotations will sometimes do better.

 There is plentiful of red bullets populating the top rows of Table \ref{bestmodels}.
-Indeed, our most salient new transformation is \textit{MARX}, which is generally important for short horizons, $h=1,3$.
-In combination with nonlinear models, it contributes to improve forecasting accuracy for real activity series such as industrial production, employment, unemployment rate and income, while they are best paired with elastic net to predict the CPI and PPI inflation rates.
-MARX remains a good choice for employment growth at horizons $h=6$ and $h=24$, and for income and retail when predicting 6 and 9 months ahead.
+Indeed, our most salient new transformation is \textit{MARX}.
+In combination with nonlinear tree-based models, it contributes to improve forecasting accuracy for real activity series such as industrial production, employment, unemployment rate, and income, while they are best paired with penalized regressions to predict the CPI and PPI inflation rates.
+The dominance of MARX is particularly striking for real activity series as the transformation is included in \textit{every} best specification for those variables at \textit{all} horizons ranging from one month to a year.
 We further investigate how those RMSE gains materialize in terms of forecasts around key periods in section \ref{sec:casestudy}.
-While \textit{MAF} performance is often positively correlated with \textit{MARX}, the latter is usually the better of the two, except for some one-year ahead real activity and consumption targets.
+While \textit{MAF} performance is often positively correlated with \textit{MARX}, the latter is usually the better of the two, except for longer-run forecasts -- like those 2-years where MAF is featured for four variables.